-- 1 Shut down your computer. - 2 Insert the floppy disk into the disk drive.
+- 1 Shut down your computer. - Insert the floppy disk into the disk drive.

 If you want to initialize, test, or repair your hard disk, use the Disk Tools disk to start up your computer.
-If you want to install system software, use the System Backup Disk 1 disk.
+If you want to install system software, use disk 1 from your set of system software disks.